-The Markets in Financial Instruments Directive, commonly known as MiFID II, is due to come into force in January 2018.
+The Markets in Financial Instruments Directive, commonly known as MiFID II, came into force in January 2018.
 First introduced by the EU in response to the 2008 financial crisis, MiFID II is a set of sweeping reforms for the financial industry designed to prevent history from repeating itself in the same way again.
 The new legislation governs everything from where and how derivatives can be traded, to measures for reducing volatility and policing potential conflicts of interest among financial advisers.

 The Financial Conduct Authority (FCA) currently mandates that only the telephone conversations of individuals directly involved in trading need to be recorded, but MifID II broadens the scope considerably to include anyone involved in the advice chain that may result in a trade.
 Naturally, this has a significant impact regarding the scope of whose conversations must be recorded once the new legislation takes effect.

 Conversations between the likes of wealth managers or independent financial advisors and their clients will now all fall under this scope, where previously they did not.
 Furthermore, the legislation applies to both fixed line and mobile conversations, and all calls must be stored and accessible for a minimum of five years after taking place (seven in some instances).

 Before MiFID II was announced, few financial institutions had the infrastructure in place to meet these new rules and many are still working on how best to achieve the compliance requirements.
 Fortunately for those that don’t have the necessary technologies, capabilities or in-house resources, Aeriandi have call recording and archiving solutions which can help you achieve compliance.

 While the list below is by no means exhaustive, it should serve as a strong benchmark upon which to review potential solutions, as any offering that doesn’t meet these considerations is unlikely to completely fulfill the requirements set out by MiFID II and should therefore be avoided: